LiAiUSC/LiAiUSC.github.io/_pages/about.md

 Recent News
 ------
+* Oct, 2024.
+I was appointed as an editorial board member for the *ASTM Journal of Testing and Evaluation*
+* Oct, 2024.
+I received the IOP Publishing Top Cited Paper Award North America.
 * Dec, 2023.
-I am appointed as an early career editorial board member for the *Structural Durability & Health Monitoring*
+I was appointed as an early career editorial board member for the *Structural Durability & Health Monitoring*
-* Dec, 2023.
-My paper entitled "*Structural Health Monitoring of Stainless-Steel Nuclear Fuel Storage Canister Using Acoustic Emission*" has been accepted for publication on *Development in the Built Environment*.
 * Nov, 2023.
-I am appointed as an editorial board member for the *Civil Engineering Journal* (IF=4.1).
+I was appointed as an editorial board member for the *Civil Engineering Journal*.
 * Oct, 2023.
-I am appointed as an editorial board member for the *International Journal of Engineering Sciences and Technologies*.
-* Oct, 2023.
-I am appointed as a young academic editor for the *Journal of Traffic and Transportation Engineering* (IF=7.9).
+I was appointed as a young academic editor for the *Journal of Traffic and Transportation Engineering*.
 * May, 2023.
-I am appointed as a youth editorial board member for the *Journal of Intelligent Construction*
+I was appointed as a youth editorial board member for the *Journal of Intelligent Construction*
 * Apr, 2023.
-I am appointed as an associate editor for the ASCE journal *Practice Periodical on Structural Design and Construction* (IF=1.9).
+I was appointed as an associate editor for the *ASCE Journal of Structural Design and Construction Practice*.
-* Feb, 2023.
-My paper entitled "*A Transfer Learning Approach for Acoustic Emission Localization on Steel Plate-like Structure Using Numerical Simulation and Unsupervised Domain Adaptation*" has been accepted for publication on *Mechanical Systems and Signal Processing*.
-* Feb, 2023.
-My paper entitled "*Localizing Damage on Stainless Steel Structures Using Acoustic Emission Signals and Weighted Ensemble Regression-based Convolutional Neural Network*" has been accepted for publication on *Measurement*.
 * May, 2022.
 I won the paper competition at AEWG63 and received the Adrian Pollock Student Award.
-* Feb, 2022.
-My paper entitled "*Developing a Heterogeneous Ensemble Learning Framework to Evaluate Alkali-silica Reaction Damage in Concrete using Acoustic Emission Signals*" has been accepted for publication on *Mechanical Systems and Signal Processing*.